 Real-life research supports building muscle on Keto Zone.

-There’s little doubt that you can build muscle on keto zone.
+There’s little doubt that you can build muscle on a keto diet.

-If you want to build muscle on keto zone, it’s imperative to take steps to include a good resistance training program, increased calories, slightly increased protein, and adequate fluids and electrolytes.
-It’s absolutely possible and you can obtain the results you want.
+If you want to build muscle on Keto Zone, it’s imperative to take steps to include a good resistance training program, increased calories, slightly increased protein, and adequate fluids and electrolytes.
+Gaining muscle on keto is absolutely possible and you can obtain the results you want.